2026 CCS Call for Topics Information Guide

 Introduction

-The Call for Topics (CfT) season for Guidelines and Clinical Practice Updates (CPUs) has arrived!
+The Call for Topics (CfT) season for Guidelines and Clinical Practice Updates (CPU) has arrived!

-The Canadian Cardiovascular Society (CCS) Guidelines Committee is seeking submissions from CCS members to help determine topics for the development of Guidelines and CPUs beginning in 2025.
+The Canadian Cardiovascular Society (CCS) Guidelines Committee is seeking submissions from CCS members in good standing to help determine topics for the development of Guidelines and CPU beginning in 2026.
 The Guideline Committee aims to approve 2-3 Guidelines/CPUs for the upcoming year.
-In response to feedback from CCS Members and CCC Attendees, we have made changes to the Call for Topics process.
-We have created 3 categories in addition to our open Call for Topics: major recurring topics, targeted topic(s), and white papers.

-These new categories have been created to address identified process improvements and in response to feedback from CCS member leaders and consultations with the CCS Board, CCS Council, Canadian Journal of Cardiology (CJC) and Canadian Cardiovascular Affiliate Senate (C-CAS)*.
-If you have an interest in participating or leading any project, you can contact the Guidelines Committee (contact information at the end of this document) indicating your area and degree of interest and briefly list your specific attributes that would add value to the particular topic of interest.
+These additional categories were created to address identified process improvements and in response to feedback from CCS member leaders and consultations with the CCS Board, CCS Council, Canadian Journal of Cardiology (CJC) and Canadian Cardiovascular Affiliate Senate (C-CAS)*.

-- Vision: We advance heart health for all.
+- Mission: We advance heart health for all.

 - Strategic Pillars: